 My pet needs ongoing medication, can I get repeat prescriptions to ensure I don’t run out?

-If you are worried about a pet that needs repeat medication, call your vet for advice.
-For certain repeat prescriptions, it may be possible for them to post or deliver these to you.
-If not, then you could arrange for someone else to collect these and drop them off for you.
+If your pet needs repeat medication, call your vet for advice.
+It may be possible for your vets to post or deliver them to you and if not, you could arrange for someone else to collect them.
+Make sure to contact your vet in good time because they may need additional time to process your prescription request.

 Did you find this page useful?